JustinCEO/ssup/README.md

 ## Credit

-The initial version of this software was made by Josh Jordan.
-Elliot Temple improved it as you can see [here](https://groups.google.com/d/msg/fallible-ideas/ub77-mJZTjA/8tlc0qa9BAAJ), including the addition of the ruby complementary ruby script.
+The initial version of this software was made by [Josh Jordan](https://github.com/jordancurve).
+Then [Elliot Temple](https://github.com/curi) improved it as you can see [here](https://groups.google.com/d/msg/fallible-ideas/ub77-mJZTjA/8tlc0qa9BAAJ), including the addition of the ruby complementary ruby script.
 These two guys solved the hard parts.
 I have made changes to get things working on my system, clean up the code some, and reorganize the program according to my own preferences.

 ## Initial configuration